Through The Fibro Fog

 Jump to Recipe Print Recipe

-This butternut squash and apple soup is the perfect fall recipe.
-With the smooth and nutty tasting squash, sweet apple and fragrant sage, it is full of flavour and so healthy too.
-A vegan and low histamine soup to warm you up on a chilly day.
+This butternut squash and apple soup is the perfect fall recipe!
+With the smooth and nutty tasting squash, sweet apple and fragrant sage, it's full of flavor and so easy to make for a cozy lunch or light dinner.

 butternut squash and apple soup in two white bowls on a board.